maxwolf621/JavaNote/mapStruct.md

 # MapStruct

-[TOC]

-@Mapper : This Annotation tells compiler to using MapStruct
-@Mapping : To Map A and B field
+`@Mapper` : This Annotation tells the Compiler to using `org.mapstruct` `@Mapping` : To Map fields of class A and fields of class B

 ## Basic Mapping
-if A and B both methods have the same name
+If A and B both fields have the same name
 ```java
 @Mapper
 class interface Mapper_Class_Name{